Shasankgunturu/Paint_with_OpenCV/README.md

 # Paint_with_openCV
-A basic understanding of the python module openCV and its funtions, and a basic paint interface in the end.
+Learning and understanding of the python module - openCV and its funtions, and a building paint interface in the end.